+The National Museum of Romanticism, Museo Lázaro Galdiano, and the Costume Museum are unique venues that take us to Madrid’s splendorous past.
 The capital of Spain has some of the world’s most distinguished museums.
 But Madrid also shares its cultural resources with smaller, charming museums that are well worth a visit.
-Such is the case of the National Museum of Romanticism, the Lázaro Galdiano Museum and the Museum of Costume.
-These unique spaces take us to the splendorous past of one of Europe’s most culturally relevant cities.
-Read more about museums and cultural institutions.
+Such is the case of the Museo Nacional del Romanticismo (National Museum of Romanticism), Museo Lázaro Galdiano (Lázaro Galdiano Museum) and Museo del Traje (Costume Museum).
+These unique spaces reveal the splendorous past of one of Europe’s most culturally relevant and vibrant cities.

-Museo Nacional del Romanticismo
+Museo Nacional del Romanticismo / Calle San Mateo, 13

-Museo Lázaro Galdiano
+Museo Lázaro Galdiano / Calle Serrano, 122

 Museo del Traje / Avenida de Juan de Herrera, 2